Mediation is a viable and affordable alternative for couples seeking an amicable and timely resolution.

-An experienced Massachusetts divorce mediator assists separating and divorcing couples in taking control of planning their own lives, and will provide an environment in which the couple can make good decisions about their future.
+An experienced mediator assists separating and divorcing couples in taking control of planning their own lives, and will provide an environment in which the couple can make good decisions about their future.

 It is especially beneficial for parents, who though separating, will need to continue making joint decisions about their children well into the future.
 The decision-making process implemented by a trained divorce mediator can serve as a model for future communications between all parties.

-Statistically, mediated divorce settlements in Massachusetts have a consistently higher compliance rate because the husband and wife have created their own agreement.
+Statistically, mediated divorce settlements have a consistently higher compliance rate because the husband and wife have created their own agreement.

 Many individuals wonder how long it takes to get divorced in Massachusetts.
 Under Massachusetts law you may file a divorce complaint as a Contested Divorce on the basis of fault of the other party, or on the ground of irretrievable breakdown of the marriage.
 If you proceed with a Contested Divorce, the Court cannot enter a Judgment of Divorce for at least six months after the filing of the complaint.
 Due to the sheer volume of cases pending in the Massachusetts Probate and Family Courts, realistically, resolution of a Contested Divorce case will take well in excess of six months.